-Acute and chronic are terms commonly used to refer to the duration or the length of the problem, giving inaccurate information about the actual stage of inflammation.
-Progression from acute to chronic inflammation can result from persistent injury or individual factors such as, diabetes, corticosteroid use, blood disorders, etc.
+Acute and chronic are terms commonly used to refer to the duration of the length of the problem, giving inaccurate information about the actual stage of inflammation.
+Progression from acute to chronic inflammation can result from persistent injury or individual factors such as diabetes, corticosteroid use, blood disorders, etc.

 This is a fundamental type of response by the body to disease and injury.
-It is characterized by the classical signs of dolor, calor, rubor and tumor – pain, heat, redness and swelling.
+It is characterized by the classical signs of pain, heat, redness, and swelling.
 Inflammation is a key part of the body’s defense system, an indispensable protective response by the body’s system of self-defense.
 Innumerable causes (mosquito bite, a splinter, a virus infection, a bruise, a broken bone) can trigger an inflammatory response and dispatch cells and chemicals to the site to repair the damage.

 In this phase, special cells go into the area of the damaged tissue and start building new tissues.
 The subacute stage is the time of healing and repair.
 New collagen fibers are laid down in a disorganized manner in the form of a scar and there are weak links between each fiber.
 This new tissue is fragile and must be handled gently as it can be easily injured.

-As the healing process continues, the tissue starts to remodel, strengthen and improve its cellular organization.
+As the healing process continues, the tissue starts to remodel, strengthen, and improve its cellular organization.
 Signs of inflammation are absent and scar tissue starts maturing.
-Maturation refers to the growth of fibroblasts to fibrocytes and remodelling refers to the organization of and shrinking of collagen fibres along lines of stress.
-There is less new collagen formation, but increased organization of collagen fibers, and stronger bonds between them.
+Maturation refers to the growth of fibroblasts to fibrocytes and remodeling refers to the organization of and shrinking of collagen fibers along lines of stress.
+There is less new collagen formation, but an increased organization of collagen fibers, and stronger bonds between them.